FoundingHQ/fx/packages/create-fx-app/README.md

 # `create-fx-app` CLI

-Quickly start a new FX project with everything set up for you.
+Quickly start a new FX project with everything set up for you. `create-fx-app` is just a shortcut for running `npx create-next-app` followed by `npm i -D @founding/fx` and `npx fx init`.

 ```bash
 npx create-fx-app